Classification of Minimal Surfaces and Solitons to the Mean Curvature Flow in $\mathbb{H}^3$ as Translation Surfaces: Main results

 Under these conditions, we will prove the following results in the last section of this work.

-\begin{theorem} Let $S \subset \mathbb{H}^3$ be a translation surface of the first or the second kind, with $a^2 + b^2 = 1 $.
-Then $S$ is minimal if and only if it is either contained in a totally geodesic plane or is a minimal translation cylinder.
-Moreover, it can be locally parameterized as
+\begin{theorem} Let $S \subset \mathbb{H}^3$ be a translation surface of the first or second kind.
+Then $S$ is minimal if and only if it is either contained in a totally geodesic plane in the second kind case, or, for constants \( c, d, m \in \mathbb{R} \), it can be locally parameterized as